-The air quality in your home can have a major effect on the health of you and your family.
+Indoor Air Quality in your home can have a major effect on the health of you and your family.
 In fact, the EPA has classified indoor air pollution as one of the top environmental risks to public health.
-Whole home air purification systems are typically regarded as the optimal way to improve indoor air quality.
-However, there are certain situations where a portable room air purification system might be more beneficial versus a whole home purifier.
-The following are just a few examples of when a room purifier may be more beneficial from health perspective:
+Whole-home air purification systems are typically regarded as the optimal way to improve Indoor Air Quality.
+However, there are situations where a portable room air purification system is more beneficial versus a whole-home purifier.
+The following are just a few examples of when a room purifier may be more beneficial from a health perspective:

-- Applicability: Many older homes do not have central heating and cooling, making whole-home filtration systems not applicable.
+- Applicability: Many older homes don’t have central heating and cooling, making whole-home purification systems not applicable.
 Room air purification systems are an easy way to reap the benefits of air purification in any home setting.

-Question Five: How can people protect themselves from poor air quality outside of their home?
+Question Five: How can people protect themselves from poor Indoor Air Quality outside of their home?

 It can be hard to control the factors that affect outdoor air quality, but you can take steps limit your exposure to pollution by doing the following: